gabriel-pelinsari/criptografia_library/README.md

 max_key_len = 10     # Tamanho máximo da chave a testar
 ```

+Decrypts a rail fence cipher with automatic key detection.

+This module implements a rail fence cipher decoder that attempts to decrypt
+ciphertext by trying different numbers of rails and analyzing the resulting
+plaintexts using English language frequency analysis.

+Test Cases:
+    The following ciphertexts can be used to test the decoder:

+    1. "UQTHERBICKOFOWNPMXJUEVEDOLERTHODAZYG"
+    2. "QBFMELOHCWJOHYUROPRAGTIOXSTZEKNUVED"
+    3. "ROTOMTAROWRBTHEFOEAKTNDAWLIHESOEENCMEFTHATOUNIWINSSELLBETHATHTREDOOETRLIPSWAVLADNINCEICPREROSEFOIMATDINGUWYEDBOSEEKVRFSUALEILNANCEARDSTTYTEGITHESERLLGWYYSKERILLTCFLEETTHENONSIIRCAREYEDBOSACHRELDINONOTEHLYTHGWEIHTTOFEWEIRSNAPOHTBUTGIEWETFHTOSIHEHTYTORSIHATTUABOWETOBETRITN"
+    4. "ETHTATKACTISOOMORRW"
+    5. "ESSNWFRRETTLTEEHHELTUBDAAHAIIER"
+    6. "LIIWTTLATKACONHEBHRTBEASAEEROTDYAVADAENCNITNMEP"
+    7. "ANBAASNAEYREWOLLOLCOTDREIPROFLCATIRUDISWCYELUSONADMENUROEHDTLRWORODFIETHEWRSLFETROAVSDANTTOFUTEXHTRERAEYROEBLNNIEGARCNBUOSHENANBTAANSEREADANNKRETNOWAEOBAEGRUOTSOERCENFEAYRGOPNDSSTAAMIULESWESLANESSLATIATVISNMITRFOOBHENIDYIDADNOTIEBTOEGINNEATWWRARNHETEIPCYHEEBANDEUSACINSSKETOMOSEHIVDANOIARUCUSANLIERRYEPCIIESBVANGASERELTINDANIRUTUOTIOOSFRODFPOPEFOLEKLALSDIN"
+    8. "AIVTIUACOOLTAOTNDESNLSNPI"
+    9. "WETHWDINPSHIDEERORTHTHUGMEHESYPTEETRSATSKSDUTTSEIDLETSNACYRAADATDERTWTBETNEEHSHEWOADAESSIHRCOFNGRARWSHMTWEOMERHEHTINSIEDCNTASUEMCEICDEHONIFALYTLAEIKOMMERTRYGNYITTNODAOFNOETTHIGTLFEFFDINEERISTAEHFTLRWOSADWEIQUPYTLAPREGNRISRFOTEOMGNHIESUNEN"
+    10. "NAAMOOSTOLDATANEEETHOEDGEHFTREPITACOLLBINIOWTNGIASHEWYLTHDINTAEWDECHHETHZIORSAONAWIFNIITROGFNAANRESWYLONSETHOCEAGDULNEIVENOOWEKNNSHIBEAMVEUTOYEREFNEIHLTLISSECEN"

+Usage:
+    Uncomment one of the test cases above and run the decoder to analyze
+    the ciphertext and attempt decryption with various rail configurations.

+Para mais detalhes do artefato dois verifique a documentação detalhada em `quebra-algoritmos/docs/artefato2.md`

 ### Parâmetros Avançados

 #### Artefato 1 - Ajuste de Simulated Annealing